What is ALA? Is alpha lipoic acid a nootropic? How effective is it? This article examines these questions so you don’t have to.

 Alpha-Lipoic Acid for Memory – What can it do?

-In addition to protecting brain cells from free radicals, and accelerating their metabolism of glucose, ALA increases the production of acetylcholine.
+In addition to protecting brain cells from free radicals, and accelerating their glucose metabolism, ALA increases the production of acetylcholine.

 Acetylcholine was the first neurotransmitter ever discovered, and it plays several key roles in improving cognition.